BenLcr/csram-qemu-plugin/README.md

 # CSRAM qemu plugin

+This is a QEMU plugin which emulates the Computational SRAM (C-SRAM).

+C-SRAM is a domain-specific near-memory computing architecture grouping a subset of energy-optimized operations.
+This near-memory computing architecture allows an optimized coupling between SRAM and vector-ALU based on a custom ISA requiring a specific programming.
+Thus, the C-SRAM could be used as a programmable vector processing unit driven by the host scalar processor and as a low-latency SRAM (e.g. TCM or scratchpad) the rest of the time.
+This privileged mode of use drastically reduces energy consumption by minimizing the data movement (limited number of Load/Store) as well as the code size.

+It emulates the functional
-This is a qemu plugin which emulate C-SRAM (Computing SRAM) functionnal behaviour and allow to evaluate full application performance.
+behavior of the C-SRAM and allows to evaluate full application performance.

-It contains instructions count per categories (Memory access instruction, scalar instructions, vector instructions) for RISCV and RISCV with a CSRAM compagnon accelerator
+It contains instructions count per categories (memory access instructions, scalar instructions, vector instructions) for RISCV-based system and a system with a C-SRAM and RISCV processor

 ## How to build and install